Guy Fawkes Night can be a pretty pricey affair. From fireworks to...

 People often assume that people can’t repay their credit debts because they’ve overspent beyond their means.

-However the reality is very different, as we show that the main causes are job losses or pay cuts.
-Our infographic shows the difference between the real causes of debt and the perception according to a poll we conducted.
+However the reality is very different, as we know that the main causes are job losses or pay cuts.

 February 7: Once it’s set up, the payments into an IVA cannot be changed

 An Individual Voluntary Arrangement (IVA) is a legally binding debt solution.
-Many people subject to IVAs don’t know that if their circumstances change these arrangements can be varied.
+But payment arrangements can be changed.

-If the change in circumstances is a significant one your IVA Supervisor may have to call a ‘variation meeting’ where your creditors will be allowed to vote again on any changes to the IVA.
+If the change in circumstances is a significant one your IVA Supervisor may have to call a ‘variation meeting’.
+This is where your creditors will be allowed to vote again on any changes to the IVA.

-Some of the most common reasons for calling a variation meeting are life changing events such as a sudden unexpected reduction in income, a relationship break up or a pregnancy.
+Some of the most common reasons for calling a variation meeting are life changing events such as:

 February 6: Charities like StepChange Debt Charity are swamped with requests & have long waiting times.